wids-tucson/wids-tucson-2021/content/sessions/rm1-talk-3.markdown

 Given Dr. Gault’s innovative approach to ethnography, she was awarded the 2018-2019 Louisville Institute First Book Grant for Scholars of Color.
 She has just completed her first single-author volume on the digital religious lives of young Black Christians with New York University Press titled Networking the Black Church: Digital Black Christians and Hip Hop.
 It is the first work of its kind on digital Black religion.
 She is the co-editor of the book Beyond Christian Hip Hop: Towards Christians and Hip Hop.
 Other recent publications include “My People Are Free: Theorizing the Digital Black Church,” which appeared in the spring 2020 issue of Fire!!!
 The Multimedia Journal of Black Studies, for which she served as guest editor.

 Dr. Gault is an innovator in the use of digital tools for the documentation of Black religion.
-She is the organizer and co-convener of the Africana Digital Humanities Institute (Africana DHi) and the live digital event ""Gathering in the Moment: Mobilizing the Digital Black Church's Prophetic Witness"" which drew over 15,000 viewers.
+She is the organizer and co-convener of the Africana Digital Humanities Institute (Africana DHi) and the live digital event "Gathering in the Moment: Mobilizing the Digital Black Church's Prophetic Witness" which drew over 15,000 viewers.